nippe/when-does-the-bus-leave/README.md

 # When Does the Bus Leave

 This is a little hobby project of min just keeping track on when the bus leaves the bus stop by my house so I don’t have to check the time table.
 Nerdy I know.
+[What does it do](#what-does-it-do)

 ## Requirements
 * Blink(1) from ThingM - https://blink1.thingm.com/